-The details depend on the industry and the specific nature of the business plan event.
-And you, the business owner, obviously need to know your industry well in order to survive—whether you write down what you know in a formal plan, or just keep it in mind with strategy and tactics in a lean plan.
+The details depend on the industry and the specific nature of the business plan event, or why you need your plan.
+And you, the business owner, obviously need to know your industry well in order to survive—whether you write down what you know in a formal plan, or just keep it in mind with strategy and tactics in a Lean Plan.

 Do this if it fits the objective, but don’t weigh your plan down with too much information.
 I recently advised an entrepreneur developing a new bar in a resort area to summarize his lengthy analysis of the bar business in his main plan, and move the bulk of the information into an appendix.

 Doing a market analysis for your business is a good way to make sure you’ve thought through who your customers really are so you don’t waste money on advertising and marketing to the wrong people.